tianhongw/dotfiles/README.md

-backup dotfils i use in my daily life.
+Hosts the dotfiles i use in my daily life.